Gordon25/tp/docs/UserGuide.md

 title: SoConnect User Guide
 ---

-Made by you, for you, SoConnect is a **desktop app for _SoC_ students to manage contacts of _Professors_ and _Teaching Assistants_.
+Made by _SoC_ students, **for SoC students**, SoConnect is a **desktop app that manages contacts of _Professors_ and _Teaching Assistants_ for you.
 It is also the goto app for managing noteworthy events, optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
 If you can type fast, managing your contacts will be a **breeze** with SoConnect.

 This User Guide aims to help you familiarise yourself with your SoConnect quickly and teach you the full range of features it offers.
-So start on this journey today, we promise you will not regret!
+So start on this journey today with your new university buddy SoConnect, we promise you will not regret!

 * Table of Contents